cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 > API, however, this KEM would not be secure, so we have preferred to address
 > hybrid KEMs that use elliptic curves directly.

-## Hash functions {#hash}
+## Key Derivation Functions {#kdfs}

-Functionally, a hash function is simply a function that produces a fixed-length output byte string from an input byte string of arbitrary length.
+A Key Derivation Function (KDF) is a function that a function that produces keying material based on an input secret and other information.

+While KDFs in the literature can typically consume and produce byte strings of arbitrary length, the KDFs used in this document have a simpler form, with a fixed output lengths:

+- `Nin` - The length in bytes of an input to this KDF.
-- `Nh` - The length in bytes of an output from this hash function.
+- `Nout` - The length in bytes of an output from this KDF.
-- `Hash(input) -> output`: Produce a byte string of length `Nh` from an input byte string.
+- `Derive(input) -> output`: Produce a byte string of length `Nout` from an input byte string.

-For simplicity, we will write invocations of a hash function without `Hash` being explicit.
-Invoking a hash function `Foo` on input `input` will be written as `Foo(input)` instead of `Foo.Hash(input)`.
+For simplicity, we will write invocations of a KDF without `Derive` being explicit.
+Invoking a KDF `Foo` on input `input` will be written as `Foo(input)` instead of `Foo.Derive(input)`.

-Note that while we use the generic term "hash function", the security requirements laid out in {#security} are more stringent than the normal definition of a hash function.
-Only functions meeting those stronger requirements are safe to use in the schemes here.
+The security requirements for KDFs used with the schemes in this document are laid out in {{security-requirements}}.

 # Hybrid KEM Schemes {#schemes}